 Well, the researchers ran a fourth study to test a simple strategy for eliminating the effect of overestimating others’ study time.
 Spoiler alert: it worked – but I don’t know how useful this would be for musicians, as you’ll see in a moment.

 In the final study, the researchers took the same class of social psych students from Study 3, and one week before the second exam of the semester, shared the actual average study time of their classmates (7.26) from the first exam.

 So this time, when asked how much time they and their classmates spent preparing before the exam, their study and estimate numbers were pretty much the same (7.16 vs. 7.24).
 But more intriguingly, the students got better grades on the test!
-Feeling like they were on more even ground with their classmates seemed to contribute to an average improvement of 3.4 points over their grades on the first exam.
+Feeling like they were on more even ground with their classmates seemed to contribute to an average improvement of 3.4 points over their grades on the first exam1.

 In principle, I guess it makes sense that knowing exactly how much other people are practicing could help us adjust our efforts and feel more prepared going into rehearsals, performances, juries, competitions, auditions, and so forth.
 But that puts a weird amount of attention on something we can’t know for certain, have absolutely no control over anyway, and is probably not the most inspiring (or important) practice metric to track.

 So maybe the key takeaway is that other people aren’t as “talented” as we think they are.
 That they are probably working a lot harder to get to where they are, than it appears from the outside.
 And that there’s no shame in studying, practicing, or working harder ourselves when something doesn’t come as easily to us as it seems to for others.
 Because this doesn’t mean we aren’t talented.
 It doesn’t mean we’re slow.
 And it certainly doesn’t mean we’re not capable, if we put in the right kind of effort.